formabble/releases/docs/docs/shards/shards/Network/SendRaw.md

 </div>

-This shard sends the input bytes sequence or string to the peer specified in the Peer parameter.
+This shard sends the input byte array or string to the peer specified in the Peer parameter.

 ## Details